-It’s increasingly common at seaside resorts all over the UK that dogs aren’t allowed on beaches during the summer season.
-Rules do vary from place to place so it’s always best to check if you are unsure.
+It’s increasingly common at seaside resorts all over the UK that dogs aren’t allowed on bathing beaches during the summer season.
+Rules do vary from place to place so it’s always best to check with the local signage if you are unsure.

-If the area is classed as a bathing beach it will also be subject to water testing throughout the season, the results of which are used towards the rating of the beach.
+Bathing beaches are the well used ones.
+If an area is classed as a bathing beach the sea water will be tested throughout the season.
+The results of the tests decide the rating of the beach.

-A bathing beach is one that’s in a popular area and well used.
-There are of course many other miles of beach which aren’t classified within this system where you might enjoy walking, sports or other beach activities.
+There are, of course, many other miles of beach which aren’t classified within this system where you can enjoy walking, sports or other beach activities.

 Dog fouling is a problem – full stop.
-It’s a problem on bathing beaches not only because it’s revolting but because it pollutes the sea water.
-All around the UK huge amounts of work are being carried out at great effort and expense to clean up our shores and prevent sewage and other types of contamination (for example run-off from farmland etc) from entering the sea water.
+It’s a problem on bathing beaches not just because it’s revolting but because it pollutes the sea water.
+A huge amount of work is being done, at great expense, all around the UK to clean up our shores.

 Bag it and Bin it

-There are no red dog bins in Cleveleys – bagged dog waste goes in the normal grey bins.
+You won’t find any red dog bins in Cleveleys – just put your bagged dog waste in the normal grey rubbish bins.